 Home Power is a prominent engineering publication with a large circulation.
 H.P.
 (8-16) is common because P / (H+P) = .666.
 Like B.L. and G.M., H.P. is common because of parameters ancillary to the code's main "Rule of 3", augmenting its depth.

-W, the women's magazine, is a brazen use of the letter code.
+W, the women's magazine, is an obvious use of the letter code.
 W is the important 23rd letter which represents the masculine ideas of War, Want, and Winning.
 In our modern era, however, these have been transplanted into feminine traits.

 Marie Claire is yet another example of the "Rule of 3".
 M.C.
 (13-3) is the combination of "3" letters.
 A title with initials N.C. might be more appropriate for a women's magazine because M is a leftist masculine letter while N is a right-sided feminine letter.
 But roles have now been reversed, and women are turning away from their former stereotypical enforced personalities.
 N.C. would also not follow the "Rule of 3".